RedstoneDave/My-Language/README.md

   - e.g. `luvu kasep` means “to walk fast” where `luva` means “fast” and `kasep` means “to walk”
 - `kranava`
   - `-nava` is the negative suffix, and `kranava` means “not blue”
-  - e.g. `fozu furnava` means “I'm not young”
+  - e.g. `fozu furnava` means “I’m not young”
 - `krakseva`
   - `-kseva` is the comparative suffix, and `krakseva` means “more blue”
   - e.g. `krinzu kreye kraksez` means “Krin is more blue than water”, a proverb which means “the younger generation have more energy and opportunities”